craftycodie/MineOnline/README.md

 }
 ```

-Legacy is true for any pre-1.6 minecraft version.
+Legacy is true for any pre-1.6 Minecraft version.
 For 1.6 and above, libraries should be provided.
 Examples can be found [here](https://github.com/craftycodie/MineOnline/blob/master/res/version-info/client/).

 I recommend you start with the unmodded version information as a template, as most of the settings will carry over.